pressoholics/prso-content-syndication-toolkit/readme.txt

 Do yo need to syndicate content to your client's Wordpress sites?

+Want to make content marketing to multiple clients a breeze?

 Content Syndication Toolkit allows you to syndicate content to multiple client sites automatically.

 Just create an account for each client, publish your post and all the content, categories, tags and images will be pushed to all registered clients.
+This is a content marketing wordpress plugin which makes mass content syndication quick and simple.

 [youtube http://www.youtube.com/watch?v=IDhMirwfnLc]